 - 1/2 cup Parmesan cheese grated

-Add basil, pine nuts, salt and pepper to food processor, while pulsing, drizzle in olive oil.
-Scrape down sides.
-Add cheese and about 2 to 3 more times.
-If too thick, add a little olive oil or even a bit of water.
+Add basil, pine nuts, salt, to a food processor, Pulse several times and while pulsing, drizzle in olive oil, stopping to scrape down sides as needed.
+Add cheese and pulse about 2 to 3 more times.
+If too thick, add a little more olive oil.

 Use immediately.
 If planning on storing in the fridge or freezing, prior to making the pesto, either use 2 teaspoons of lemon juice for every cup of packed basil leaves or blanch the basil for 30 seconds in boiling water.
 After blanching, place in ice water to stop the cooking process, drain.
 Place the basil on a clean towel and pat dry before continuing with the recipe.